discoproject/disco/doc/howto/administer.rst

 fail, this number also indicates the number of jobs that failed due to tasks crashing on this node.

-The job listing along the right side of the page shows running jobs in yellow, completed jobs in green, and crashed or killed jobs in pink.
+The job listing along the top right side of the page shows running jobs in yellow, completed jobs in green, and crashed or killed jobs in pink.
 Hovering over a running job highlights the cores that the tasks of the job are using on each node in light blue.

+Below the job listing on the right is some information from the last DDFS garbage collection run.
+A table mentions the number of tags and blobs that were kept after the last GC run and their total sizes in bytes, along with similar information for deleted blobs and tags.

 Blacklisting a node
 -------------------